Luna command-line tool documentation

 reads:

-Signals : ECG EMG my-new-label
+Signals : EEG EMG ECG

 Restrictions for channel names

-separator.
+In general, it is desirable to restrict channel labels to alphanumeric characters and the underscore character as a separator.
 See this FAQ.
-You can use Luna aliases to make better channel names.
+You can also use Luna aliases to make better channel names.

 Search paths